hexdump (Hex Dump Utility)

 Parameters

-• -f: Force file overwrite if the output file already exists.
+: Force file overwrite if the output file already exists.-a

-• <filename>: The name of the output file where the hex dump will be saved.
-If no path is specified, the file will be created in the current working directory.
+: The name of the output file where the hex dump will be saved.
+If no path is specified, the file will be created in the current working directory.<address>

-• <address>: The starting memory address to dump.
-This can be a hexadecimal value, a pointer, or an expression that evaluates to a valid memory address.
+: The starting memory address to dump.
+This can be a hexadecimal value, a pointer, or an expression that evaluates to a valid memory address.<size>

 Usage Notes